 Hidden Cost Considerations

-After tabulating the hard costs of packaging, you must take into consideration any underlying hidden costs to paint the full picture.
+After tabulating the hard costs of packaging, you must consider any underlying hidden costs to paint the full picture.

 Storing Unused Inventory

 All companies look at the cost of inventory and storage differently.
-Cost for space can vary widely from region to region.
-While it can be tempting to buy packaging in bulk, its worth considering how you will manage any unused inventory.
+The cost for space can vary widely from region to region.
+While it can be tempting to buy packaging in bulk, it's worth considering how you will manage any unused inventory.
 Contrary to popular belief, buying packaging at the next quantity break to save on cost-per-unit isn't always the most effective strategy.
-Instead of keeping all that inventory on-hand, partner with a supplier who can accommodate just-in-time delivery.
+Instead of keeping all that inventory on hand, partner with a supplier who can accommodate just-in-time delivery.

 An additional risk of surplus inventory is obsolescence.
-The need to change product labeling, update certifications, or adapt graphics to fit a target demographic can all result in obsolete packaging.
+Changing product labeling, updating certifications, or adapting graphics to fit a target demographic can all result in obsolete packaging.
 Thus it's important to run right-sized packaging quantities.
-This way, your money is not tied up in overstock inventory that is at risk of becoming out-of-date every day that it remains unused.
+This way, your money is not tied up in overstock inventory that is at risk of becoming outdated every day it remains unused.
 Tossing out old stock is the same as throwing away money.

 Assembly Time = Packaging Assembly Labor

-Successful packaging designs take into consideration the full use lifecycle of the package, including the labor required to assemble and load product into each unit.
-There are tools available to speed up manual folding, as well as automated solutions to maximize your assembly line.
+Successful packaging designs consider the complete lifecycle of the package, including the labor required to assemble and load product into each unit.
+Tools are available to speed up manual folding and automated solutions to maximize your assembly line.